 Crunchy on the outside, soft and slightly tangy on the inside, sourdough bread is one of our all-time faves for so many reasons.
 Have you had sourdough French toast?
 It’s life-changing.
 So yes, it’s delicious, but is sourdough bread good for you?
-We asked a nutritionist not to break our hearts, and boy, did she deliver.
+We asked nutritionist Stacey Krawczyk, MS, RD, not to break our hearts, and boy, did she deliver.

 How is sourdough different from other breads?